learningequality/point-loma/README.md

 - lighthouse (Node package)
   *Lighthouse requires Node 6 or later.*
 - Google Chrome
-- Chrome Canary (Only for headless)
+- Chrome Canary (Only needed for headless)

 **Installation:**
 - Download setup.py, it is needed to install all three of the Python dependencies